Director for Wellbeing

 Ext.
 162 | firstname.lastname@example.org

-She earned a Bachelor of Science in International Studies and a Master of Science (MSc) in health promotion and health education from the University of Utah.
-She will also be completing her Doctorate of Social Work (DSW) from the University of Southern California in 2022.
+Born and raised in Alaska, Peterson earned a Master of Science (MSc) in Health Promotion and Health Education from the University of Utah, and will be completing her Doctorate of Social Work (DSW) from the University of Southern California in 2022.